 We encourage everyone to work on their own machines or on Williams machines outside the lab (Please check out the "links" section of the course webpage for instructions on how to set up your own laptop!).
-In the past, students have been successful in submitting work from personal laptops.
-However, we have thoroughly tested submissions using the steps above from the CS lab machines.
-If you run into any troubles inside the lab, the TAs and instructors are available to help.
+However, final assignment code should be submitted from the CS lab using the steps above.